MicrosoftDocs/dynamics365smb-docs/business-central/ui-manage-report-layouts.md

 There are two types of report layouts that you can use on reports; Word and RDLC.

 ## Word report layout overview
 A Word report layout is a based on Word document (.docx file type).
-Word report layouts enable you to design report layouts by using Microsoft Word 2013 or later.
+Word report layouts enable you to design report layouts by using Microsoft Word.
 A Word report layout determines the report's content - controlling how that content elements are arranged and how they look.
 A Word report layout document will typically use tables to arrange content, where the cells can contain data fields, text, or pictures.

  ![Example of a word report layout document for NAV.](media/nav_wordreportlayout_edit_in_word_example.png "NAV_WordReportLayout_Edit_In_Word_Example")